MastodonC/witan.models.demography/README.md

 ## Use `witan.models.demography`

 You can currently run a `witan.models.demography` cohort-component model on your terminal.
 To test/use it, follow the instructions below.

+!!!
+Please note this feature is no longer being updated/maintained !!!

 ### Requirements